Grapes

 PDO

-While Tavkveri is not tied to a specific PDO, it is widely used across Kartli and Bolnisi PDO, often in blends or as single-varietal reds and rosés that highlight the region's modern, fruit-forward style.
+Tavkveri is not tied to a single PDO, but it is widely used across Kartli and Bolnisi PDOs, either as a single-varietal wine or in blends, reflecting the region's fruit-forward modern style.

 Food pairing

-Tavkveri's supple acidity and moderate body pair easily with both Georgian and modern cuisine:
+Tavkveri's moderate body and fresh acidity make it versatile with both Georgian and international cuisine:

-• Rosé styles: seafood, salads, or light cheeses
+- Rosé styles: seafood, salads, and light cheeses

 Winemaking notes